pjoterini/y-lap/README.md

 - on-click ad's slider
 - timer

 Clicking on any item in "Polecamy" section will open item page with hardcoded informations.

+ITEM PAGE:

-Clicking on button will increase cart value stored in **Local Memory**.
+Clicking on "Dodaj do koszyka" button will increase cart value stored in **Local Memory**.
 Cart icon opens next page.

+CART PAGE:

 Here You can: